Merlin Mann: Podcasting

 Beginning on January 18, 2011, Mann has co-hosted the weekly Back to Work podcast with Dan Benjamin on 5by5, where they discuss subjects like productivity, work life, and true costs of doing business.
 In September 2011, Mann launched Roderick on the Line, a weekly conversation with musician/writer John Roderick.

 In May 2015, Mann and technology blogger Jim Dalrymple started The Dalrymple Report podcast, more recently presented as "The Dalrymple Report with Merlin Mann", which continued through its 32nd episode on September 15, 2015.
 In June 2015, Mann began a 10 podcast series with John Siracusa in collaboration with Relay FM called Reconcilable Differences, which has since been extended.
 In October 2016, Mann began a podcast titled Do By Friday with Alex Cox and Max Temkin.
 The show continued after Temkin's June 2020 departure.

 Mann has also appeared as a guest on other podcasts, including the CBC radio show-podcast Spark, The Chronicle of Higher Educations ProfHacker, Scruffy Thinking, CMD+SPACE, and various episodes of Dan Benjamin's The Conversation.

+Reception and influence

+Mann became associated with the mid-2000s "life hacking" and personal-productivity movement that grew up around technology blogging.
+He was quoted in journalist Clive Thompson's October 2005 New York Times Magazine feature on the movement, "Meet the Life Hackers".
+Writer Cal Newport later characterized Mann as a spokesperson of the tech-driven self-improvement movement of that era, writing that his blog 43 Folders offered knowledge workers a path through information overload.

+Mann's productivity writing was credited as an influence by figures outside the technology world.
+In a 2008 Slate article on presidential productivity, political journalist John Dickerson wrote that he had adopted Mann's approach to managing email and quoted his advice; Dickerson later referenced Mann in his 2020 book on the U.S. presidency, The Hardest Job in the World.
+Actor and comedian Rob Corddry discussed Mann's work and his own use of Mac productivity tools during a 2012 Macworld panel appearance alongside Mann.